damianwollny/kms_two/README.md

 # kms two

 TO DO:
-- generate divs in loop
+- change grid by click (make click button)
 - fill grid with two colors
 - compare 2 colors